erlscripten/erlscripten/README.md

 ![](images/logo_banner.png)
-# Erlang to purescript compiler!
+# Erlscripten – Erlang to PureScript transpiler!
 ![](images/demo_transpile.gif)

 ## Warning: Erlscripten is right now under heavy development - it's not ready for production use at this moment